Filling the Freezer – A Recap of My Cross Country Cow Elk Hunt

 awesome products

-2020 proved to be trying year for everyone across the and I am confident that all of us are happy to see it in the rearview mirror!
+2020 proved to be trying year for everyone across the United States and I am confident that all of us are happy to see it in the rearview mirror!
 Wherever possible, we all tried to grab on to some sense of normalcy to escape the craziness that was surrounding our new day to day life.
 I was no exception and being an avid hunter, I refused to let my freezer go empty for the year.

 With all of the COVID issues around the world, many of my hunting trips had to be postponed and I was left scrambling to try and come up with a solution to replace the meat I had planned to stock my freezer with.
 As luck would have it, I was able to set up a late season cow elk hunt in New Mexico.
 This was a perfect way to get out into the field late in the year and put some of nature’s best organic meat in the freezer.
 Plus, it provided me the opportunity to get out of the house an enjoy a cross country road trip and check out some of the country’s most beautiful places that I had not yet seen.